HyunchangOh/ImplementingSearch/README.md

 ![image](https://github.com/HyunchangOh/ImplementingSearch/assets/42934606/4499b395-5075-454a-a66e-ff517032d648)

-For query size of 10,100,1000, the memory usage and computation time of each search method was compared, using python's native time library for computation time and memory-profiler for memory usage.
+For query size of 10,100,1000, with the query substring size 100, the memory usage and computation time of each search method was compared, using python's native time library for computation time and memory-profiler for memory usage.
 For detailed use of memory-profiler library, visit https://pypi.org/project/memory-profiler/.
 Memory is in MB and time is in seconds.